Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 ## Lab objectives

 In this lab, you will complete the following exercise:

-- Exercise 1: Collect data from an Azure virtual machine with Azure Monitor
+- Exercise 1: Collect data from an Azure virtual machine with Azure Monitor.

+## Estimated timing: 45 minutes

 ## Architecture diagram

 ![](../Labs/Lab-Scenario-Preview/media/AZ-500-LSP-Mod-4-1.png)

-## Estimated timing: 45 minutes

-### Exercise 1: Collect data from an Azure virtual machine with Azure Monitor
+## Exercise 1: Collect data from an Azure virtual machine with Azure Monitor

 In this exercise, you will complete the following tasks:

-- Task 1: Deploy an Azure virtual machine
+- Task 1: Deploy an Azure virtual machine.
-- Task 2: Create a Log Analytics workspace
+- Task 2: Create a Log Analytics workspace.
-- Task 3: Enable the Log Analytics virtual machine extension
+- Task 3: Enable the Log Analytics virtual machine extension.
-- Task 4: Collect virtual machine event and performance data
+- Task 4: Collect virtual machine event and performance data.
-- Task 5: View and query collected data
+- Task 5: View and query collected data.

-#### Task 1: Deploy an Azure virtual machine
+### Task 1: Deploy an Azure virtual machine

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.